CamLoPA/DiffLoc/README.md

 5. **locationp.py**:
  - The standalone localization module only requires setting the target MAC address and channel to begin localization.

+6. **lg_v2**:
+ - These two files contain the design schematics for the 3D-printed components used in our system.

 ###  Running DiffLoc